-The next generation of the virtual reality headset builds on its already astonishing capabilities with improved motion sensing and an OLED screen.
-The addition of a camera allows Crystal Cove to measure head position as well as head tilt, opening up new gaming experiences.
+The next generation of the virtual reality headset builds on its already astonishing capabilities with improved motion sensing and an OLED screen with reduced lag.
+The addition of a camera allows Crystal Cove to measure your head's position in 3D space as well as where you're looking, opening up even more immersive gaming experiences.

 MOSS - The Dynamic Robot Construction Kit

 Move over, DARPA – this tech toy lets you build your own robots out of magnetic bricks.
 Colour-coded power blocks, sensor blocks and motor blocks connect together intuitively, and there’s even a Bluetooth module that enables you to control your creations with an iOS or Android app.
 Tinkering with them evokes the same sense of infinite possibilities as your first Lego set.

 Audi Sport Quattro LaserLight

 Everything is better with lasers.
 Everything.
 Audi has kitted its latest concept car out with headlights that combine lasers and matrix LEDs to illuminate the road up to 500m ahead of you.
 The innovations aren’t confined to the lights – its hybrid four litre bi-turbo V8 turbo engine will propel you from 0-62mph in 3.7 seconds, and its next-gen Nvidia-powered infotainment system massages your eyeballs with hi-res 3D graphics.
 Move over, KITT.

 Like everyone else, you want a cinema-sized screen in your lounge but you don’t want your lounge to look like a cinema, and that’s why you need this Sony Short-Throw projector.
 It looks like a piece of furniture but projects a 147in Ultra High Definition picture onto your wall from just a few centimetres away.
 It might not have a proper name, but it does have a price - US$30,000-40,000.
 Start saving.